Sending Guaranteed Messages

 where the solace.MessagePublisherProperties object is assigned to solace.SessionProperties.publisherProperties

-Adjusting the Guaranteed Message Publish Ack Timer
+Adjusting the Guaranteed Message Publish ACK Timer

 The Guaranteed message publish acknowledgment timer sets the amount of time (in milliseconds) that the publishing API will wait for an acknowledgment from the event broker before resending.
 Guaranteed messages not acknowledged within the publish acknowledgment time are retransmitted automatically by the API.